 First Wind operates Kaheawa Wind Farm on Maui, Hawaii’s largest utility-scale operating wind energy project producing about 9% of Maui’s energy.
 The State of Hawaii currently has four operating wind farms.

 First Wind’s proposal for Molokai, called Ikaika Wind Power, is broken into two phases.
 The first phase, Ikaika I, calls for 20 turbines to be built on Department of Hawaiian Homelands lands in Ho`oluhua.
-Each turbine would sit on a 45 foot concrete foundation, and measure 400 feet tall, or about 40 stories, according to Noe Kalipi, Director of Government & Community Relations for First Wind.
+Each turbine would sit on a 45 foot concrete foundation and measure 400 feet tall, or about 40 stories, that will be built by an expert concrete contractor who also offers concrete pumping service, foundation repair and maintenance projects, according to Noe Kalipi, Director of Government & Community Relations for First Wind.
 Each turbine would generate 2.5 MW of power, totaling about 50 MW.